 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 25.01.010), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 25.01.010), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Sealers spent up to 12 consecutive hours on the ice in cold and sometimes stormy weather, often walking long distances across unstable ice pans.
 Nights were spent in dirty, cramped bunks aboard crowded vessels.
 Illness and injury were common, as were deaths from drowning or exposure to the elements.
 Despite these risks, sealers were not guaranteed a profit from the hunt.
 Vessels could become trapped in the ice before reaching the seal herds, or were sometimes unable to find the herds at all.
 Nonetheless, there was much competition among men wishing to work as sealers throughout the 1800s and the limited space onboard sealing vessels filled up quickly.

 Sail and the Seal Hunt: 1790s-1860s